Kayode-Olumo/Brainiac-Game-Project/README.md

 ## How to play
 1. Click on a card to reveal an image.
-2. Complete clicking cards until you find a matching pair.
+2. Continue clicking cards until you find a matching pair.
 3. To reduce the number of move and time taken, try to create a mental picture of where images are placed.

 ## How it was built